-A guide for families with children newly identified as deaf
+A guide for families with deaf children

 Every child and family is different.
 Values, experiences, opinions, and resources vary from family to family.
 What works in one situation may not work in another.
 There are a number of ways to be successful raising a deaf or hard of hearing child.
 No one plan or formula will work for everyone.
 You must do what you believe is right for your child and family.